 Locs, also known as “dreadlocks”, are a hairstyle that has been known throughout the ages and across many different cultures worldwide.
 In America, they were brought into mainstream popularity as a trendy style that exudes a carefree and “rastafarian” inspired lifestyle.

-In reality, locs and the process of locking or matting the hair requires maintenance, patience, and a great deal of know how.
-In this guide, we will lay out the typical process for forming locs, along with some helpful maintenance techniques, and products that will be helpful in your loc journey.
+In reality, locs and the process of locking or matting the hair requires maintenance, patience, and a great deal of know-how.
+There are 5 primary stages that you'll experience as you go through your loc journey.
+In this guide, we walk you through that process from starter locs to rooted locs.
+We will lay out the typical process for forming locs, along with some helpful loc maintenance techniques, and products that will be helpful in your loc journey.

-Be careful when washing and conditioning during this phase as unraveling can occur.
-If your hair won’t quite stay together, opt for putting rubber bands on the ends and sleeping with a bonnet or scarf on to prevent unraveling.
+When you first 'loc' your hair, your new locs will be in the starter loc phase.
+This is a very vulnerable stage, since your hair will naturally want to untangle and revert to its loose form.
+Be careful when washing and conditioning during the starter loc phase, as unraveling can occur.
+If your hair won’t quite stay together, opt for putting rubber bands on the ends of your locs and sleeping with a bonnet or scarf on to prevent unraveling.

 Locs can be started using multiple techniques.
 The main concern is usually parting.
 Having parts that are too small can result in locs that are too thin and thus break off easily as they mature.
-Some opt to use natural hairstyles to start sectioning off starter locs.
+Some opt to use natural hairstyles such as twists to start sectioning off starter locs.

 Braids and two-strand twists can start a loc journey, but this process will take longer to look like locs because the pattern of the twist/braid will remain visible as the hair matures.